 A study skills tutor works with students on a one-to-one basis to develop and implement strategies and solutions to enable students to maximise their academic success.
+This support can take place in the student’s accommodation, university, a mutually convenient and suitable venue or remotely (via Skype).
 This may include:

 Time management and planning in order to meet personal and course deadlines.